vishxrad/universityrag/README.md

    - Rewrites the query for better context understanding
    - Retrieves relevant context from the prospectus using cosine similarity
    - Generates a response using the Mistral model via Ollama
+   - Optimizes the model using Intel Extension for PyTorch to speed up inference
    - Maintains a conversation history for context-aware responses

 ## Dependencies